Liopun/hirepipe/README.md

 $ ionic serve
 ```

-Npm is for Node.Js, visit this [page](https://nodejs.org/en/download/), if u haven't installed it on your computer yet.
+For Node.Js, visit this [page](https://nodejs.org/en/download/), if you haven't installed it on your computer yet.

 For more information about Ionic Framework, visit the [Ionic Docs](https://ionicframework.com/getting-started).